Music plays a very important part in the worship of St Mary's

 Anthems are sung regularly and may be simple communion motets or, as the occasion requires, more demanding items.
-During the past few years the music has included such well-known anthems as ‘Zadok the Priest’ (Handel), ‘I was glad’ (Parry) and ‘The heavens are telling’ from Haydn's ‘Creation’.
+In the past the music has included such well-known anthems as ‘Zadok the Priest’ (Handel), ‘I was glad’ (Parry) and ‘The heavens are telling’ from Haydn's ‘Creation’.
 The choir sings music from Tallis and Byrd, Purcell and Stanford to Rutter and Chilcott and also uses short items from the Taizé and Iona traditions.

-Three or four times a year a full choral Evensong is sung and a Christmas highlight is the annual Festival of Lessons and Carols.
+Occasionally a full choral Evensong is sung and a Christmas highlight is the annual Festival of Lessons and Carols.

 Practices take place on Friday evenings throughout the year except during August.
 Many of our members have become Dean’s and Bishop’s Choristers.

 We are always looking for new singers and instrumentalists to join us.
 Musical ability is desirable but enthusiasm and commitment are essential!
-The age range is 7 - 80+

 The organ has two manuals and was originally built as a single-manual hand pumped instrument sited in the old chancel of the church.
 When St Mary’s was extended in the 1950s it was moved to the new west end Choir Loft.
 In 1975 the instrument was completely rebuilt ; much of the original pipe work is still in use.